-- Young Tree Maintenance
+- Young Tree Maintenance (YTM)

 - Standard Maintenance (SMT)

 - Combined Proactive Specification (CPS)

 - Some 'REM tree....'
 Operations

 Schematics of the above operations are available in APPENDIX 4 Combined Operation Schematics.
-These should be printed off and available for quick reference in each vehicle used by the Contractor.
+These should be printed off and available for quick reference in each vehicle used by the contractor.

-2.5 YOUNG TREE MAINTENANCE
+YOUNG TREE MAINTENANCE (YTM)

 Young trees are defined as those trees still requiring the support of stakes or guying mechanisms.
+The schedule of work issued to the contractor may include 'young tree maintenance' for specific trees.

-The Order issued to the Contractor may include 'young tree maintenance' for specific trees.
 Operatives shall be trained in young tree maintenance.
 The Council may request a demonstration of their knowledge and skill before issuing an Order.